mxagar/mlops_aws/README.md

 # MLOps with AWS

 A guide on Machine Learning Operations (MLOps) using AWS.
-This guide started as a collection of notes after following the cohort course [Machine Learning School](https://svpino.gumroad.com/l/mlp) by [Santiago Valderrama](https://twitter.com/svpino) .
+This guide started as a collection of notes after following the cohort-based course [Machine Learning School](https://svpino.gumroad.com/l/mlp) by [Santiago Valderrama](https://twitter.com/svpino) .

 Mikel Sagardia, 2024.
 No guarantees.